 Text Notices Reduce Utility Cutoffs by Half

-Notifying utility customers at risk of service cut-off is neither a pleasant nor easy task.
-For the city of Sevierville, TN, customer contact was made even more cumbersome by a growing community and increased service area.
-The city operated with four different billing cycles, necessitating delinquent account notices – from 50 to 100 – every week.
+Notifying utility customers at risk of service cut-off is not a pleasant or easy task.
+For the city of Sevierville, Tennessee, customer contact was made even more cumbersome by a growing community and increased service area.
+The city operated with four different billing cycles, necessitating delinquent account notices — from 50 to 100 — every week.

 Andrea Madison, Sevierville’s accounting technician and utility billing clerk, explained the manual process.
-“The only method we had for notifying customers was a notice on their billing statement they receive.
-Other than that, if our cashiers or customer service reps had time, we would attempt to contact them ourselves.”
-When they contacted customers by phone, “it would take up quite a bit of time and tie up our phone lines,” Madison noted.
+“The only method we had for notifying customers was a notice on the billing statement they received.
+Other than that, if our cashiers or customer service reps had time, we would attempt to contact them ourselves,” she said.
+When they contacted customers by phone, “it would take up quite a bit of time and tie up our phone lines.”

-Andrea Madison, City of Sevierville, TN, Accounting Technician and Utility Billing Clerk accepts a 2019 Tyler Excellence Award for innovation
+Andrea Madison, an accounting technician and utility billing clerk for the city of Sevierville, Tennessee, accepts a 2019 Tyler Excellence Award for innovation.

 She and her team sought an easier, more consistent method of customer communication.
 “Technology is a huge part of our growth,” Madison said.
 “The more we can communicate through technology in different ways, the better it is for our customers.”

-Today, instant phone, email, and text notifications for delinquent customers not only ensure adequate warning, they allow customers to immediately make a payment through IVR or by clicking a link to the online payment system.
+Today, instant phone, email, and text notifications for delinquent customers help ensure adequate warning and allow customers to immediately make a payment through Interactive Voice Response (IVR) or by clicking a link to the online payment system.
 For Madison, it’s a matter of simply customizing the message, selecting the accounts, and scheduling the notification.

-Customers appreciate this proactive contact along with the opportunity to make easy payment before cutoff.
-Meter technicians and customer service staff are enjoying reduced time in the field on disconnects and on the phones.
-This gives the city increased productivity, and its residents better service.
+Customers appreciate this proactive contact, along with the opportunity to make easy payments before service cutoff.
+Meter technicians are enjoying reduced time in the field to handle disconnects, and customer service staff are spending less time on the phones.
+This helps the city increase productivity and provide its residents with better service.